bethmartin/sci-RNA-seq3_pipeline/README.md

 script is ***demultiplex.sh***\
 In this script you will need to change the path to the run folder, samplesheet and the output folder. \
 You will also change the --use-bases-mask argument depending on whether its a single- or double-indexed run\
-A couple of samplesheet templates that include the 4 plates of PCR P7 indexes. (add your p5 index to the dual index version).\
+A couple of samplesheet templates that include the 4 plates of PCR P7 indexes. (add your p5 index to the dual index version):\
 ***demux-samplesheet-singleindex.csv***\
 ***demux-samplesheet-dualindex.csv***